xxuejie/benchmarking-wasm-ewasm-evm/README.md

 Engines benchmarked: asmble (compiler), life (interpreter), life-polymerase (compiler), v8-interpreter, v8-liftoff, v8-turbofan, wabt (interp), wagon (interp), wasmi (interp), wasmtime (compiler), wavm (compiler).
 Measures instantiation time (decode/instantiate for interpreters, decode/instantiate/compile for compilers) and execution time.

 1. Prepare "standalone" wasm files.
 Wasm modules should export one function, `main`, which takes no input arguments and returns no result (this is for maximum compatibility, as engines often don't support passing arguments to invoked functions without extra support from an embedder).
+  * If you want run the same benchmarks as in the Ewasm benchmark report, see the section below (prepare wasm benchmark files).

 2. build the `wasm-engines` docker container